Real property tax credit definitions

 - special ad valorem levies, and assessments levied

-You may elect to include real property taxes that are exempted from tax under section 467 (for persons 65 and older) of the Real Property Tax Law.
-Veterans' or STAR tax exemptions do not qualify.
+If you are a homeowner age 65 or older, you may elect to include real property taxes that are exempted from tax under section 467 of the Real Property Tax Law.
 If you do not know this amount, contact your local assessor.
+Do not include the veterans' or STAR tax exemptions.